 TMT.
 Because of the emphasis on BMD and the need for alternative target representatives, the SM TMT has been developed and used during a number of important BMD exercises.
-The configuration of TMT is a conversion of Terrier, with only minor modifications to support its use.
-To date, the Navy has successfully used approximately eight TMTs for BMD training exercises.
-Because of their low cost, simple implementation procedures, and ability to replicate representative threats, TMTs will continue to be used as a Fleet/BMD training target as the Navy presses to achieve a layered BMD capability.
+The configuration of TMT is a

 Figure 11.
 Land Attack Standard Missile (SM-4).